maarten-pennings/Lego-Mindstorms/ms4/faq.md

  - Create a WordBlock program.
  - Press the new menu entry `Toggle Developer Tools`, this pops up an extra window.
  - Select the `console` tab.
- - Compile/upload the program to the hub (as you normally would).
+ - Compile/upload the program to the hub (as you normally would, e.g. press the play button).
  - On the console you see the generated Python code.

 ![Generated python](images/WordBlock2Python.png)